Learning low-rank latent mesoscale structures in networks: Algorithm for Network Dictionary Learning (NDL)

-Computing $P_{T}^{\star}$ requires us to store the previous data matrices $X_{1},\ldots,X_{T}$ and determine $H_{1}^{\star},\ldots,H_{T}^{\star}$ by solving \eqref{eq:H_star} for $t\in \{1,\ldots,T\}$. {This way of computing $P_{T}^{\star}$ is very expensive with respect to both memory and computational requirements.} To address this issue, we use the aggregate matrix $P_{T}$ that we compute as part of Algorithm~\ref{alg:NDL}.
-It then does not require any extra computation.
+Computing $P_{T}^{\star}$ requires us to store the previous data matrices $X_{1},\ldots,X_{T}$ and to determine $H_{1}^{\star},\ldots,H_{T}^{\star}$ by solving \eqref{eq:H_star} for $t\in \{1,\ldots,T\}$. {This way of computing $P_{T}^{\star}$ is very expensive because of its extensive memory and computational requirements.} To address this issue, we instead use the aggregate matrix $P_{T}$ that we compute as part of Algorithm~\ref{alg:NDL}.
+We then do not require an extra computation.
 Note that